 What should the government, and the financial planning organizations do?
 Simple.
 End all licensing requirements, and get out of the way of the adviser so that he can run his business.

-September 25th, 2012 | by David | No Comments
+_________________________September 25th, 2012 | by David | No Comments